 What we didn’t know was how hard it was going to be to watch her decline.
 Oh how I wish I would have educated myself about nutrition, cleanliness and prevention before she got sick.

 Once dogs get heart worms the choices are limited and can be costly.
+Saying this though, vaccines for dogs (or any pet) is very important, as you want to ensure they are as healthy and comfortable as possible.
 Our choices were even more limited due to her age.
 We’ve had Gabby since our son was in sixth grade.
 This year marks his tenth year out of high school.

 Had we only known…